awsdocs/aws-batch-user-guide/doc_source/security_iam_service-with-iam.md

 To view examples of AWS Batch identity\-based policies, see [Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

-AWS Batch does not support resource\-based policies\.
+AWS Batch does support resource\-based policies\.

-AWS Batch does not support tagging resources or controlling access based on tags\.
+AWS Batch does support tagging resources and controlling access based on tags\.

+## Authorization Based on AWS Batch Tags<a name="security_iam_service-with-iam-tags"></a>

+You can attach tags to AWS Batch resources or pass tags in a request to AWS Batch\.
+To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `batch:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
+For more information about tagging AWS Batch resources, see [Tagging your AWS Batch resources](using-tags.md)\.

+To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 ## AWS Batch IAM Roles<a name="security_iam_service-with-iam-roles"></a>